tis-innovation-park/tm-vmm/README.md

 Vvm is written in Bash and uses SSH to communicate/execute programs on the various machines.

-Vvm is part of ...
+Vvm is part of Free Software Client Reference System (FSCRS).
+FSCRS is a project at TIS Innovation Park in South Tyrol.

 # Abbreviations